epiccoleman/advent_of_code_ex/notes_2023.md

 ## notes - 2023

+## day 4
+wooooooof. should have known with an easy part 1 that part 2 would be gnarly.

+I think the "architecture" of the solution is good.
+Basically, for each card, update the copies of the next card, and just iterate through the whole deck.
+But damn that part_2 is some ugly code.

+one pitfall here was trying to use reduce_while.
+I read one of the instructions in the puzzle as requiring me to stop early, but that added a bunch of needless complexity to the code.
+If you always update the subsequent cards, you basically only need to go through the deck once, so a regular reduce using the size of the "deck" works just fine.

+another place that added some crufty code was using a map to represent the "matched" and "copies" properties on each card. this could have really just been a tuple and saved a good chunk of code in the middle.

+actually, went back and did that - saves some code, but maybe at a slight readability cost. idk. did a couple other minor refactors too, not too shabby honestly.

+last thing i'd note is that i'm basically simulating a nested for loop with the two reduces over ranges in the solution. doesn't feel super elixir-y but whatever.

 ## day 3

 well, that turned out to be a fairly large solution. i am always so damn happy to be able to use my grid thing though. this is my favorite kind of advent of code problem, where all of a sudden once you've solved the first half, the second is pretty easy. i probably spent 95% of the time doing part one, but once I had the stuff for finding adjacent part locations, and for filtering down grid positions, part 2 was easy.